krishivga/krishivga_nvim_config/README.md

 `ESC` - Exit insert mode

 ## Plugins
+Some common problem fixes:
+- If you get some sort of nil value error right after copy pasting a package or editing a config, it's probably because you are missing a comma somehwere.

 ### Dracula
 Now, we create a file within the plugins folder for our colorscheme.
 Personally, I've used dracula and aptly named my file `dracula.lua`.
 I'll go through the formatting of this one, but most of them are pretty much the same structure.
 I'll just talk about which packages and why I've used them.